Levridge-Tory/LevridgeIntegrationDocs/docs/Patronage.md

 #### Stocks
 Stock Subscriptions outline how many shares one has in a certain stock along with payment date, amount, and certificate number.
 Stock transfers and adjustments can be completed within the system.
 There are two stock types:
   1. Account type: A transfer of stock to another account.
 There is the option for an approval process under this type.
   2. Stock class type: Changing stocks into another type of stock.

 Adjustments: if there was a data entry error or, one can make adjustments.
 This field is highly auditable with several restrictions
 ## D365 Finance and Operations Patronage
 ### Customers
 The Customer Account information includes a Membership tab for informational data.
 It does not drive functionality.
 It includes the following fields:
   - Membership Type, Patron, Membership Date, Member ID, and Legal Classification
   - Legal classification is utilized with 1099PATR reporting

 Released Product Details includes the Patronage unit where fields on the product need to be set up.
 The unit conversions come from the Patronage unit field and needs to be set up through F&O to be able to calculate the right unit when you switch over to D365 CE.
 ### Payment Details
 By clicking on “Process patronage”, one can pull invoices within a specific date range, reading the invoice lines not creating.
 Converting the invoiced units to patronage units if the patronage unit is different on the released items.
 It also pulls in charge codes or discounts.
 Charge codes can be set up to either increase in price or decrease in price depending on how your rules are set up.

 When a sales order is generated, the F&O will break up the sales order into split allocations, creating an invoice to the customers financially responsible for what was delivered.
 From the information generated, one can export the data into an Excel file or CSV file to import into CE.
-This is done by “Imported Transactions” under the standard import functionality.
-You can then filter the list and “Create Patronage Detail”.
+This is done by "Imported Transactions" under the standard import functionality.
+You can then filter the list and "Create Patronage Detail".
 This takes the information you have from your patronage splits and whether this item is chargeable and nonchargeable and creates your eligible transactions.
 The data needs to be in the right format to be imported into CE and can be imported from any system, not just F&O.
 ### Eligible Transactions
 Patronage processing is generated once all eligible transactions have been created.
 One does not need to bring in imported transactions if they do not use splits or are already split out, they can import right into Eligible Transactions.
 These are the records that will be used when calculating the equity credit and payments through Patronage Category allocations.
 ### Patronage Categories